Risk Management Procedure

 Reviews of risk control measures may include:

-• Consultation with staff.
+• Consultation with staff to assess risks.

 • Verification that control measures have been fully implemented.